lambdamikel/Talker-80/README.md

 [`talker80.hfe`](trs80/m3m4/images/talker80.hfe) (or
 [`talker80.jv3`](trs80/m1/images/talker80.jve)).
 The disk loads with Model 3 LDOS 3.5.1.
-Note that each BASIC (`BAS`) program is also included as a non-tokenized, `TXT` file.
-This is to facilitate loading of the programs into another BASIC, e.g., Microsoft BASIC which was the default BASIC for TRSDOS / LDOS 6.3.1.
-Some work might be required to get the programs to run with Microsoft BASIC.
+Note that each BASIC (`BAS`) program is also included as a non-tokenized `TXT` file, to facilitate loading into another BASIC, e.g., Microsoft BASIC.
+Microsoft BASIC was the default TRSDOS / LDOS 6.3.1.
+Some work might be required to get the programs to run with Microsoft BASIC (e.g, ELIZA80).
 Also, the VS-100 software only seems to work with LDOS 3.5.1 (Model 3 mode).

-So, the DSK contains the following (no listing the `TXT` versions of the BASIC programs):
+So, the DSK contains the following (plus the `TXT` versions of the BASIC programs):

 ----------------------------------------------------------------
 | Program      | Description                                   |